 - Non-electric can opener

-- High energy foods like peanut butter, jelly & crackers
+- High energy foods like peanut butter, jelly, and crackers

 - Paper products (plates, paper towels, etc.)